-Taking into account the recommendations from the progress assessment in Ethiopia, Nutrition International will focus on the following aspects of TA going forward:
+Taking into account the recommendations from the progress assessment in Ethiopia, Nutrition International will focus on the following aspects of technical assistance going forward:

 What are the Progress Assessments?
-From February to May 2020, Nutrition International’s NTEAM conducted progress assessments of eight TA assignments delivered by its TAN project.
-The purpose of the progress assessment was to evaluate the contribution to expected intermediate outcomes of the TA, including improved scale, coordination, quality, effectiveness, gender equality, inclusion, capacity, and capability.
-A progress assessment was undertaken for the TA that was provided in Ethiopia from July 2017 to July 2019.
+From February to May 2020, Nutrition International’s NTEAM conducted progress assessments of eight technical assistance assignments delivered by its TAN project.
+The purpose of the progress assessment was to evaluate the contribution to expected intermediate outcomes of the technical assistance, including improved scale, coordination, quality, effectiveness, gender equality, inclusion, capacity, and capability.
+A progress assessment was undertaken for the technical assistance that was provided in Ethiopia from July 2017 to July 2019.

 1 Partners for the evaluation included the Ethiopian Public Health Institute as the lead government agency, the Ethiopian federal and regional Programme Delivery Units, Big Win, UNICEF, UNILEVER, John Hopkins University, and IDinsight.